Happy Earth Day!

-Many times, my preschoolers take the lead.
+Many times, children take the lead with learning.

-This is the age for exploration, not drill, practice, repeat.
+Early learners need to explore.
 No worksheets.
 Now is the time we want hands-on learning.

 Our Earth Day activity began with something simple.

-Go outside and collect items from the Earth.
+Our job was to go outside and collect items from the Earth.

 Sounds simple, doesn’t it?
-We headed outdoors to see, touch, listen, and engage with every element of the outdoors.
+We headed outdoors to see, touch, listen and engage with every element of the outdoors.
 Here we had a chance to talk about the Earth and what we found.